hungry-egg/komodo/README.md

 end
 ```

-For this to work, a Javascript component with the name `"MyReactComponent"` needs to be registered (see [Setup](#setup) below), using an adapter for the specific framework (in this case React).
+This assumes a Javascript component with the name `"MyReactComponent"` has been registered (see [Setup](#setup) below), using an adapter for the specific framework (in this case React).

 Adapters are small pieces of Javascript code that wrap a framework component into a standardized JS component that is compatible with the code above.